xc-jp/purescript-protobuf/README.md

 It also depends on the Javascript package [__long__](https://www.npmjs.com/package/long).

+For depending on generated code without pulling in any of the code-generation dependencies, we can use `spago-library.dhall`.
 ### Generated message instances

 All of the generated message types have instances of